nilostolte/MicroVBA-PowerPoint/README.md

 ![image](https://user-images.githubusercontent.com/80269251/117229751-97298d00-ade9-11eb-96a6-09699409714c.png)

 As one can see, the red lines are the _"lineto"_ commands to the first point of the path.
-These lines only appear when one choses **Edit Points**.
+These lines only appear when one choses **Edit Points** (they also appear if the PowerPoint file is converted to another vector graphics format, so this technique can also work as a sort of [watermark](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/PowerPoint%20Caveats.md)).
 In fact all these elements are considered as a single object.
 One can also verify that in the VBA IDE window that the program stopped exactly where it was asked.
 One should leave it stopped at that point.

 #### Invisible Points
 In the Powerpoint window, the indicated points are a bit confusing because they do not correspond to the actual number of points created.
 When one clicks one of the points, other points appear.
 Some of these points really exist, and other are just graphics handles to change the geometry.
 This can be quite puzzling and confusing.